 Learning Community

-Students of the Organic Farmer Training Program come from a wide variety of backgrounds, and reflect the diversity of Michigan across a spectrum of demographics.
-Everyone has something to bring to the table, whether it is experience in business, or other farms, education, or something else entirely: participants learn as much from each other as from the course, guest speakers, and field trips.
-Students will break out into groups and provide feedback and insights to each other throughout their farm business planning process.
+Students of the Organic Farmer Training Program come from a wide variety of backgrounds and reflect the diversity of Michigan across a spectrum of demographics.
+Everyone has something to bring to the table, whether it is experience farming, in business, non-profits, education, or something else entirely.Participants learn as much from each other as from the course, teachers, guest speakers, and field trips.
+Students will break into groups and provide feedback and insights to each other throughout their farm planning process.

-Read on to learn more about some previous OFTP students.
+Read on to learn more about everyone in the OFTP learning community.

 OFTP Instructors